PavolMilcik/PavolMilcik/README.md

 ##

-## Sources from which I learn how to code :technologist:
+## Sources for how to write a code :technologist:

-These are the sources from which I learn how to become a programmer:
+These are the sources from which I learn how to become a computer programmer:

 * **[Street of Code](https://streetofcode.sk/)**
 * **[Informatika s Misom](https://www.informatikasmisom.sk/)**